-On August 12, 2016, with most of Massachusetts continuing to experience dry conditions for the fifth straight month, Energy and Environmental Affairs Secretary Matthew Beaton issued a Drought Warning for the Central and Northeast Massachusetts, up from a Drought Watch in August; Central and Northeastern Massachusetts remain at Drought Warning; Cape Cod and Martha's Vineyard now at Drought Watch, up from Drought Advisory in August; the Connecticut River Valley remains at Drought Watch; and Western Massachusetts is now at Drought Watch, up from Drought Advisory in September.
+On September 15, 2016, with most of Massachusetts continuing to experience dry conditions for the sixth straight month, Energy and Environmental Affairs Secretary Matthew Beaton issued an updated Drought Declaration for the Commonwealth.
+Southeastern Massachusetts is now at Drought Warning, up from Drought Watch in August; Central and Northeastern Massachusetts remain at Drought Warning; Cape Cod and Martha's Vineyard now at Drought Watch, up from Drought Advisory in August; the Connecticut River Valley remains at Drought Watch; and Western Massachusetts is now at Drought Watch, up from Drought Advisory in September.

 Status updates, maps, frequently-asked questions, conservation tips, and other resources, provided by the Executive Office of Energy & Environmental Affairs.

 EEA Press Release: Drought Conditions Continue for Large Portions of Commonwealth, Western Region Increased to Drought Watch - October 7, 2016